nodejs/node/doc/api/fs.md

   * `highWaterMark` {integer} **Default:** `64 * 1024`
 * Returns: {fs.ReadStream} See [Readable Streams][].

-Be aware that, unlike the default value set for `highWaterMark` on a readable stream (16 kb), the stream returned by this method has a default value of 64 kb for the same parameter.
+Unlike the 16 kb default `highWaterMark` for a readable stream, the stream returned by this method has a default `highWaterMark` of 64 kb.

 `options` can include `start` and `end` values to read a range of bytes from the file instead of the entire file.
 Both `start` and `end` are inclusive and